vso2/remote-dashboard-server/README.md

 ## Troubleshooting

-If the api don't start the bash session, go to shell/shell.js and change PATH to the right path to bash in your machine.
+If the api doesn't start the bash session, go to shell/shell.js and change PATH to the right path to bash in your machine.